-Morton County Housing Authority is a public housing agency in Mandan, North Dakota that participates in the Section 8 Housing Choice Voucher program.
-As of March 20th, 2019, Morton County Housing Authority has 1 waiting lists that are open now or opening soon.
+Morton County Housing Authority is a Public Housing Agency in Mandan, North Dakota that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 26th, 2019, Morton County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Morton County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.

 |Morton County Housing Authority Housing Choice Voucher||Open Indefinitely|

 The Morton County Housing Authority (MCHA) is currently accepting Section 8 Housing Choice Voucher waiting list applications.
 This waiting list is open indefinitely.

 Please Note: The current wait for a Section 8 Housing Choice Voucher is approximately four months.